BMS Building Management System: The Essential Guide

 2. Processing the Information

-The data collected by the sensors is transmitted to a central controller, the "brain" of the BMS.
+The data collected by the sensors is transmitted to a central controller, the “brain” of the BMS.
 This controller acts like a powerful computer, processing the information and making decisions based on pre-programmed parameters or user input.
+The controller also processes user inputs, allowing operators to customize system responses and optimize building performance.

 3. Taking Action